 Some running shoes are big and cushioned.
 These are your daily trainers, designed for everyday use at slower paces.
 They’ll typically use some type of cushioning technology to help lessen the impact of every strike to ease wear on your joints.

 Then you have running shoes that are more responsive, lightweight, and narrow.
-These are your race or speed shoes, also known as carbon plated running shoes.
+These are your race or speed shoes, also known as plated running shoes.
 They use “energy-return” technology in the form of a carbon plate to compress the foam lining in your shoe, causing it to expand more quickly, and then redirect that energy into each new step.

 There’s also an emerging category called super trainers, which promise the best of both worlds––plenty of cushioning and stack height with a more stable upper, paired with energy-return technology.
 In fewer words: a comfortable shoe that can also go fast.